 Everything you will come to know and love about this recipe is summarised in points below.
 Let me know if you find some more reasons!

 - Quick and easy: you may think cooking Japanese at home is complicated, however it really isn't!

 - Dinner in 30 mins: from start to finish you will get this recipe done in less than 30 mins.
 No slaving away for hours on work nights.

 - Versatile and adaptable: you can use the same veggies as me or switch it up and use your favourite.
 My substitutions and variations have some suggestions that you might like to try.

 - Texture and flavour: enjoy the experience of using chopsticks to pick up slippery, slurpy noodles and crispy fried vegetables.
 The seafood is juicy, succulent and so tender it melts in your mouth.

 - Seafood Yakiudon is like your favourite takeout recipe but made in the comfort of your home and kitchen!
 No dialing in or waiting for delivery.

 The photo below is to show you everything you need to make the recipe.
-For exact measurements, scroll to the printable recipe card.
+For exact measurements, please refer to the printable recipe card below.

 As you can see, the recipe calls for: